BaptisteTomasin/Federated-Learning-Frameworks/TensorFlow_Federated/README.md

     * A first fully connected layer, with size 128
     * A fully connected output layer, the size is the label size (10) and with softmax as the activation function

-All this models are defined in the file [models.py](/TensorFlow_Federated/MNIST/models.py)
+All these models are defined in the file [models.py](/TensorFlow_Federated/MNIST/models.py)

-In the following, a summary table of all my accuracies obtain on the test's dataset.
+In the following, a summary table of all my accuracies gets on the test's dataset.

 <table>
     <thead>